Risotto: The Basic Recipe

 Directions

-Step 1: Make a soffritto.
 You begin by gently sauteeing chopped or finely sliced onion in butter and/or or oil.
 (Adding a pinch of salt and a drop of water softens the onions as they cook so they don’t burn.)

-Step 2: Toast the rice.
 Add the rice and let it ‘toast’ in the soffrito for a few minutes, until the grains turn chalky white.
+Take care not to brown either the onion or the rice.

-Step 3: Add wine.
 Add a splash of wine—almost always white, but red is possible in a few instances.
 For a very special risotto, you can use champagne.
 Let the wine evaporate.

 The Soul of the Risotto: The Rice

-The most common varietals are arborio, carnaroli and vialone nano.
-The latter two are more expensive (and can be harder to find) but are superior to Arborio in my book.
-I only recently discovered vialone nano, typical of Venetian risotti.
-It has wonderful absorptive qualities and produces a creamy, but never stodgy, risotto.
-If you’re living in the US, I don’t recommend using American-grown arborio rice.
+If you’re living in the US, I don’t recommend using American-grown Arborio rice.
 I’ve tried it, and it just does not give satisfactory results.
-I’ve also occasionally used the short-grained Spanish bomba rice, used in making paella, with good results.
+I’ve also occasionally used Spanish bomba rice, used in making paella, with good results.
 Avoid long grain rice, however.
 It may taste good, but your dish will not be a risotto.
-Only risotto rice will give you that creamy, undulating texture that defines a proper risotto.
+Only a short or medium grain rice will give you that creamy, undulating texture that defines a proper risotto.

 Flavoring Your Risotto: The Condimento

-More often than not, the condimento, cut into small dice or thinly sliced, is added to the soffrito and gently sautéed for a few minutes so the flavors meld.
-Then you add the rice and proceed from there.
 But when the flavoring element is particularly delicate, you may want add it while the rice is cooking.
 You do this with peas or some seafood, for example.
-You may even add the condiments at the very end, just before the mantecatura.
+You may even add the condimento at the very end, just before the mantecatura.
 In this case, the condimento is sometimes cooked separately before being added to the rice.
-Finally, a fully cooked condiments can also be laid on top of the risotto, as a kind of garnish.

-You have a great deal of flexibility when decided how much condimento to add your rice.
-Anywhere between a 1:1 to a 1:2 ratio by weight of condimento to rice will work.
-The amount depends on how emphatic you want to flavor the risotto and how flavorful the condimento is.
-I’d tend to use less meat, for example, than vegetable, or the risotto will become too heavy.
+I tend to use less meat, for example, than vegetable, or the risotto will become too heavy.
 You can use more of foods that tend to reduce while cooking, in particular leafy vegetables.
-Very strongly flavored foods like pancetta or saffron, of course, do not follow this rule; add just enough to lend flavor.
+Very strongly flavored foods like pancetta or saffron, of course, do not follow this rule.
+Add just enough to lend flavor.

 Simmering the Risotto: The Broth

 One of the unique features of the risotto—the thing that distinguishes it from a pilaf, for example—is the way you cook your rice by adding liquid by the ladleful and letting it absorb before adding more.
 The quality of this liquid will go a long way to making your risotto sing.
 So whenever you can, it’s best to use homemade broth.
-This can be meat-based or, especially when the condimento is a vegetable or in bianco, a vegetable broth.
-For seafood risotti, a fish broth is, of course, an excellent choice.
-On the other hand, you may find it interesting that Italians will rarely use chicken broth in risotto.

 And here’s another dirty little secret: although risotto will always taste better with homemade broth, if you are using a truly flavorful condimento, you can get away with using commercial broth or even water and a bouillon cube.
 (Shhh….!)

-Whatever simmering liquid you use, the main trick for a successful risotto is the proper regulation of the heat.
+Whatever hot liquid you use, the main trick for a successful risotto is the proper regulation of the heat.
 Cook it too fast and the inside of the rice grains will turn out chalky.
 Cook it too slow, and you will wind up with a stodgy mush… You want a constant but gentle simmer.

 Finishing Your Risotto: The Mantecatura